 How to Get to Nashville, Tennessee?

 Nashville is pretty easy to get to, which is half the reason why it’s such a great place for a quick 3-day getaway.
 The easiest way to get to Nashville is to fly into the Nashville International Airport (airport code: BNA).
-The airport is only a 15-20 minute drive away from downtown.
+The airport is only a 15-20 minute drive away from the downtown area.

 I highly recommend you rent a car if you’re visiting Nashville.
 The city is very drivable and having a car makes everything a lot easier.
 I highly recommend Hertz, but if you’re looking for the best price, you can find that here.

-Nashville is a great place to visit on a road trip around the USA, so if you live within a few hours’ drive, it’s a great place to visit on a long weekend.
+Nashville is a great place to visit on a road trip around the USA, so if you live within a few hours’ drive, it’s a great place for a long weekend getaway.
 Plus if you drive there, you’ll have your own car and won’t have to rent a car to get around.

 How Long to Spend in Nashville